primihub/primihub-platform/README.md

         └─primihub-webconsole

 ## Getting Started
-before we start ,please refer to [primihub](https://github.com/primihub/primihub) and start node.
+Before we start, please refer to [primihub](https://github.com/primihub/primihub) and start node.

-then we can get started from those project.
+then we can get started from those projects.

 - [primihub-fusion](./primihub-fusion/README.md) : connect different primihub-service and have the right data access.
 - [primihub-service](./primihub-service/README.md) : provide all most of service capabilities and api.